 The sport shares features of other racquet sports, the dimensions and layout of a badminton court, and a net and rules similar to tennis, with a few modifications.

-Pickleball was invented in the mid 1960s as a children's backyard pastime but quickly became popular among adults as a fun game for players of all levels.
-Pickleball has now become a very popular game throughout North America, mainly among older adults although it is gaining popularity among the younger set as well.
+Pickleball was invented in the mid 1960s as a backyard pastime but quickly became popular among adults as a fun game for players of all levels.
+Pickleball has now become a very popular game throughout North America, mainly among older adults although it is rapidly gaining popularity among the younger set as well.

 Legend has it that the game was named after a dog named "Pickles", however there is a fascinating story on Wikipedia explaining the origins of the game."The game started during the summer of 1965 on Bainbridge Island, Washington, at the home of then State Representative Joel Pritchard who, in 1970, was elected to the U.S. House of Representatives for the State of Washington.
 He and two of his friends returned from golf and found their families bored one Saturday afternoon.
 They attempted to set up badminton, but no one could find the shuttlecock.
 They improvised with a Wiffle ball, lowered the badminton net, and fabricated paddles of plywood from a nearby shed.